mikerenfro/puppetmaster-bootstrap/README.markdown

-Mike Renfro's shell script and supporting files to bootstrap a puppetmaster on a new Debian install.
+Mike Renfro's shell script and supporting files to bootstrap a puppetmaster on a new Debian, Ubuntu, or CentOS install.
 Currently uses:

-  * puppet and puppetmaster-passenger packages from apt.puppetlabs.com
+  * puppet and puppetmaster-passenger packages from apt.puppetlabs.com or yum.puppetlabs.com
   * puppetdb module from puppetforge for Postgresql and storeconfigs

 All modules, manifests, and other content is stored in environment